jpritikin/coach/content/docs/services.md

 # Counseling

-I work with individual adults.
-By the end of 2023,
-I will also offer counseling to couples and small groups.
+I work with individuals and couples.
+By the end of 2023, I will also offer counseling to small groups.

 ## What does counseling look like?